-Defend is a proprietary blend by Eden’s Garden of clove, cinnamon, lemon, eucalyptus and rosemary oils that’s great for diffusing or applying topically to help ward off any colds or flus that are going around.
+Defend is my essentials by Jillee blend of cinnamon, lemon, clove bud, lime, eucalyptus, rosemary, peppermint, spearmint, and oregano essential oils that’s great for diffusing or applying topically to help ward off any colds or flus that are going around.

 Lemon, Lavender, and Peppermint all have many uses individually (click here for more on that), but together they make one of the best remedies for allergies I’ve ever tried.
-“Breathe Easier.” can be diffused, applied topically, or taken internally to alleviate common allergy symptoms.
+They can be diffused, applied topically, or taken internally to alleviate common allergy symptoms.

 - Tea Tree oil